Fatal Fracking Explosion at Marcellus Shale Field

 Fatal fracking accident

-In a recent early morning incident in West Virginia, a contractor working at a gas well was fatally injured in an explosion.
+In a recent early morning incident in West Virginia, a contractor working at a gas well was fatally injured in a fracking explosion.
 The accident happened at an established well and was not a result of drilling.
 According to initial reports, the worker was checking fluid in water storage tanks.
 He was on a catwalk near a “400-barrel brine tank,” which held wastewater from the well drilling and production phase.
 The water is flammable, because it contains salts and petroleum-based constituents.

 Drilling sites are more prone to explosions and fires than producing wells.
 Some of the common risks in the drilling process include: